gkapfham/python-talk-abstracts/pycon_education_2025_quarto.md

 ## Key Takeaways

 - Understand the relative strengths of Quarto and Material for Mkdocs for course websites
-- Create consistent course materials that work both as documentation and presentation slides
+- Create consistent course websites featuring documentation and presentation slides
 - Design an automated deployment workflow for course websites using GitHub Actions
 - Structure course content to maximize student engagement and accessibility
 - Integrate Python programming examples that students can run directly in the browser